dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 This output demonstrates that:

 * The endpoint is always null before `UseRouting` executes.
-* The endpoint will be non-null in between `UseRouting` and `UseEndpoints` if a match was found.
+* The endpoint is non-null between `UseRouting` and `UseEndpoints` if a match is found.
-* The `UseEndpoints` middleware is *terminal* if a match was found.
+* The `UseEndpoints` middleware is *terminal* when a match is found. <!-- need to define what Terminal means -->
 * The middleware after `UseEndpoints` will execute only when no match was found.

-> [!INFO]
-> The `UseRouting` middleware uses the [SetEndpoint](xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.SetEndpoint*) method to attach the endpoint to the current context.
+The `UseRouting` middleware uses the [SetEndpoint](xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.SetEndpoint*) method to attach the endpoint to the current context.
 It's possible to replace the `UseRouting` middleware with custom logic and still get the benefits of using endpoints.
-Endpoints are a low-level primitive like middleware, and not coupled to the routing implementation.
+Endpoints are a low-level primitive like middleware, and not coupled to the routing implementation. <!-- REVIEW what I added - most apps ... --> Most apps will **not** need to replace `UseRouting` with custom routing.

-> [!INFO]
-> The `UseEndpoints` middleware is designed to be used in tandem with the `UseRouting` middleware.
-The core logic to *execute* an endpoint is simple.
+The `UseEndpoints` middleware is **designed** to be used in tandem with the `UseRouting` middleware.
+The core logic to *execute* an endpoint isn't complicated.
 Use `GetEndpoint` to retrieve the endpoint, and then invoke its `RequestDelegate` property.

-The following code sample demonstrates how middleware can influence or react to routing:
+The following code demonstrates how middleware can influence or react to routing:

 [!code-csharp[](routing/samples/3.x/RoutingSample/IntegratedMiddlewareStartup.cs?name=snippet)]

 This example demonstrates two important concepts:
 * Middleware can run before `UseRouting` to modify the data that routing operates upon.
-    * Usually middleware that appear before routing to modify some property of the request, such as `UseRewriter`, `UseHttpMethodOverride`, or `UsePathBase`.
+    * Typically middleware that appears before routing modifies some property of the request, such as <xref:Microsoft.AspNetCore.Builder.RewriteBuilderExtensions.UseRewriter*>, <xref:Microsoft.AspNetCore.Builder.HttpMethodOverrideExtensions.UseHttpMethodOverride*>, or <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*>.
 * Middleware can run between `UseRouting` and `UseEndpoints` to process the results of routing before the endpoint is executed.
     * Usually middleware that run *between* inspect metadata to understand the endpoints.
     * Often middleware that run *between* make a security decision, such as `UseAuthorization`, or `UseCors`.